 Individuals and businesses get into contracts on a daily basis for multiple reasons.
-Depending on the requirement, different types of contracts such as unilateral contracts and bilateral contracts are drafted by businesses.
-Such documentation helps in clearly establishing contractual obligations of the parties.
+Depending on the requirement, different types of contracts, such as unilateral contracts and bilateral contracts, are drafted by businesses.
+Such documentation helps in clearly establishing the contractual obligations of the parties.

-In a unilateral contract, only one party promises to perform obligations without getting a reciprocal assurance from the other party.
-Whereas a bilateral contract is created where both the parties mutually agree to the terms and conditions and promise to perform their obligation.
+In a unilateral contract, only one party promises to perform obligations without getting reciprocal assurance from the other party.
+A bilateral contract is formed when both parties agree on the terms and conditions and promise to fulfill their obligations.

 Knowing the difference between the commonly used unilateral and bilateral contracts can help you navigate through the entire deal term with much more confidence and better understanding.

-Keeping a record of such business contracts is important but it is also crucial to know the types of contracts you must enter into.
-How it affects your legal obligations?
+Keeping a record of such business contracts is important, but it is also crucial to know the types of contracts you must enter into.
+How does it affect your legal obligations?
 What will be your responsibilities?
-Can the contract be revoked
+Can the contract be revoked?

 What is a unilateral contract?

 One thing to know about unilateral contracts is that just acting upon the offer won’t be considered as acceptance of the offer.
-Only when the offeree completes the task as mentioned in the agreement that the contract will be accepted.
-This will oblige the offeror to return promise as specified in the contract.
+Only when the offeree completes the task as mentioned in the agreement will the contract be accepted.
+This will oblige the offeror to return the promise as specified in the contract.

 These contracts are used in cases where the offeror is willing to pay for the specified act.

 The most common example of a unilateral contract is a reward contract for a lost pet.
-You see a flyer of a lost dog, with a promised reward of $100 to whoever returns the lost dog to their owner.
-Here the offeror promises a reward of $100 to the offeree only upon the completion of the task (i.e., to find the dog) and not just for acting upon the offer.
+You see a flyer for a lost dog, with a promised reward of $100 to whoever returns the lost dog to its owner.
+Here, the offeror promises a reward of $100 to the offeree only upon the completion of the task (i.e., to find the dog) and not just for acting upon the offer.

 Can unilateral contracts be revoked?

-Revocation of unilateral contracts can happen anytime before the promisee starts performing the obligation.
+Revocation of unilateral contracts can happen at any time before the promisee starts performing the obligation.
 Whether or not the contract can be revoked after the performance has started depends on the action specified by the promisor.

-- If the contract is reward type – like the lost pet flyer – the contract can be revoked before the task is completed as long as the promisor conveys the revocation of the contract.
+- If the contract is a reward contract, such as the lost pet flyer, the contract can be revoked before the task is completed as long as the promisor communicates the revocation.

-The older business law allowed revocation of performance type contract even after the promisee acted upon it.
+The older business law allowed the revocation of a performance-type contract even after the promisee had acted upon it.
 But that does not hold true anymore.
 Once the performance starts and the obligee fulfills the task, then payment needs to be made, or else it will be a breach of contract by the promisor.

-1. Unilateral contracts are one-party contract – one party is obligated to fulfill the promise
+1. Unilateral contracts are one-party contracts—one party is obligated to fulfill the promise.

 2. Enforceable by contract law

-3. Works best with open requests or optional offers
+3. It works best with open requests or optional offers.

 What is a bilateral contract?

 A bilateral contract is an agreement between two parties.
-The terms and conditions of this business contract are agreed upon after consultation from both the parties.
+The terms and conditions of this business contract are agreed upon after consultation with both parties.
 The exchange of value is based on the mutual promises made during the negotiation phase.

 For example – A real estate agreement where you get into a contract with a real estate company to buy a house.
-Here both the parties have certain obligations to fulfill.
-The company needs to provide you a house as per your requirement and in return, you pay them a fixed amount of money to purchase it.
+Here, both parties have certain obligations to fulfill.
+The company needs to provide you with a house as per your requirement and in return, you pay them a fixed amount of money to purchase it.